 Birds are fooled by reflections of surrounding vegetation and sky.
 Mirrored glass is especially dangerous, but regular glass is also highly reflective depending on light conditions.

 Many birds die trying to fly through glass or glass-like structures that offer an unobstructed view of vegetation or open sky on the other side.
 Examples include windows on opposite or adjacent sides of buildings, clear balcony railings, glass windscreens, glass walkways and linkways, and bus shelters.
+Birds seeking places to perch, eat or hide are also be attracted to indoor houseplants, green walls and other indoor vegetation that are visible through windows.

 Many birds migrate by night, using the moon and stars to navigate.
 Artificial lights disorient and confuse them, drawing them into the city.
 Once here, they can get “trapped” by bright lights just as insects do.
 Birds often flutter around brightly lit buildings and other light sources until they collide or drop to the ground from exhaustion.
 They may die there, or they roost in nearby trees to rest, then collide with buildings after the sun rises.